react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 ### Each screen in a navigator has its own params

-For example, any `params` passed to a screen in a nested navigator are in the `route` prop of that screen and aren't accessible from a screen in a parent or child navigator.
+For example, any `params` passed to a screen in a nested navigator are in the `route` object of that screen and aren't accessible from a screen in a parent or child navigator.

 If you need to access params of the parent screen from a child screen, you can use [React Context](https://reactjs.org/docs/context.html) to expose params to children.